coderforlife/pyjvm/README.md

     arr = java.lang.Object[9]

-The class of the array can be obtained with and empty slice:
+The class of the array can be obtained with an empty slice:

     cls = java.lang.Object[:]  # equivilent to the Java code Class<Object[]> cls = Object[].class